mmahmad/firefox-password-addon/README.md

-A test project to learn how to create Firefox addons
+A Firefox addon to show passwords as text